 Play in the sprinkler

-With playgrounds being closed and restrictions placed on beaches and public places, it's all the more important to get creative.
+With restrictions placed on beaches and public places, it's all the more important to get creative.
 If you have a backyard, try finding outdoor games to play.
 All that matters is that you're keeping your kids safe, entertained, and active!

 For more information check out: